WCHS Course Handbook

 Art projects for self-growth, exploration, and development of skills in drawing and painting, with the goals of continued artistic growth and creating a quality portfolio.
 Examining different periods and styles in art history will help the development of student skills.
 Grades are based on class projects, class participation, sketchbook assignments, midterm and final exams/projects, and portfolio review.

-🎨DRAWING AND PAINTING II
+🎨DRAWING AND PAINTING II (Not offering 2026-2027)

 🕒 Duration: Full Year 🎓 Credit: 1 🔑 Prerequisite: Drawing & Painting I 🎨 Grade Level: 11–12